-Today, Salesforce.com launched the latest version of its Marketing Cloud, the platform for marketers to create...
+Today, Salesforce.com launched the latest version its Marketing Cloud, the platform for marketers to create and...

 Event-driven triggers.
 With new features like event-driven triggers -- such as a customer joining a loyalty program or downloading an app -- the Marketing cloud can send a customer a message on any channel to begin their journey.
 Triggers can also automatically modify data in the customer contact record or set up various "decision splits" to adjust the action in real-time, based on how a customer behaves.
 The Marketing Cloud can determine whether it's best to send an email, text or to open a customer service case based on the most appropriate action.

 "Journey Builder allows you to listen for certain events -- an abandoned shopping cart on your website, filling out a form, coming into your store and triggering a Beacon -- we call that a trigger, and then we have a canvas where we tell Journey Builder to send an email, create an advertisement or open a case" (see Figure 1).

 So, for example, Journey Builder can map out various scenarios that could take place when a customer service case is closed in a contact center.
 Every time a case is closed, the Marketing Cloud sends an email with a customer satisfaction survey to ensure they customers are happy with the result and, based on whether the recipient opens the email or not, Journey Builder will map out different paths.

 "If a recipient opens the email, we can send them down one path," Stahl said.
 "If they don't, wait two days, then we might send an SMS text.
 Also, we can find out about satisfaction; if they were happy, we would send them an email and add them to an advertising campaign.
 If they weren't, we would reopen the case back in the Service Cloud so an agent can follow up with that customer."